apost/chorus-interview/README.md

 ## Next Steps
 - [ ] Complete the Front-End UI:
-  - [x] Continue building out the front-end UI to allow users to view the list of Pokémon.
-  - [x] Select their team.
-  - [x] Select Pokémon to add to their team.
-  - [x] Captured Pokémon are added to the team.
-  - [x] Front-end dynamically invalidates its query cache and refetches the updated team.
   - [ ] Leverage the response object on the front-end to update the cache without requerying the team.
   - [ ] Prompt to add an optional nickname for captured Pokémon.
   - [ ] Show captured Pokémon nicknames.

 - [ ] Enhance Back-End Functionality:
   - [x] Expand the back-end functionality to handle the submitted Pokémon team data and integrate with the database.
-  - [ ] Expand the back-end functionality to allow dynamic creation of user profiles
+  - [x] Expand the back-end functionality to allow dynamic creation of user profiles
-  - [ ] Support removal of pokemon from an existing team (releasing pokemon to the wild)
+  - [x] Support removal of pokemon from an existing team (releasing pokemon to the wild)
   - [ ] Improve Testing Coverage: Add more comprehensive back-end tests to ensure the functionality and reliability of the application.

 ## Prompt